Extending Tax Cuts for the Wealthiest While Repealing Healthcare Law – A Morally Untenable Agenda

 In a September 28, 2009 article published in US News and World Report entitled ‘An Individual Mandate for Health Insurance Would Benefit All” (ref), Bill Frist, (a Tennessee Republican, a heart surgeon, and former US Senate majority leader) made the case for the necessity of a public mandate on a national level, although beginning in a more limited manner with catastrophic coverage, on three issues: fairness, elimination of wasteful cost shifting, and reducing adverse selection including the problem of ‘free riders’ and the ‘voluntarily uninsured’ who do not purchase insurance but pass the cost of their emergency room care onto other policy holders.
 All good points.

-The Massachusetts Health Care Insurance Reform Law, enacted in 2006 by then Governor Mitt Romney, a leading Republican contender for the 2012 presidential run, includes tax penalties for those who fail to obtain an insurance plan (ref).
+The Massachusetts Health Care Insurance Reform Law, enacted in 2006 by then Governor Mitt Romney, currently the Republican presidential candidate, includes tax penalties for those who fail to obtain an insurance plan (ref).
 We have the opportunity to learn from this prototype of our current law and improve upon it.
 With both the ‘public option’ and buy-in to Medicare down to age 55 taken off the table during the Senate debate, the mandate was a concept that actually had some level of appeal on both sides of the aisle.

-On October 7th of this year, a Michigan Judge threw out a challenge to the healthcare law’s individual mandate that was argued to be “an unprecedented encroachment on the liberty” of US citizens (ref).
+On October 7th 2010, a Michigan Judge threw out a challenge to the healthcare law’s individual mandate that was argued to be “an unprecedented encroachment on the liberty” of US citizens (ref).

 As with any large and complicated program it is not possible to get a 100% perfect plan in place up front and the road forward is never without challenges.
 A saying I used in business is a play on a Voltaire quote: perfection is the enemy of completion.
 Once a plan has been debated and put into place, problem solving during its execution is an integral part of success.
 I have had to do this many times in overseeing complex long-term projects, some being international, during my career.
 Teams lacking commitment fail; committed teams make wondrous things happen.
 If we approach the improvement of our healthcare system as a process, as we have our Constitution through amendment, a more perfect system will be achieved.